Soqoro/SCSE_TECHFEST_2023/README.md

 Through observing the live feed, users are able to report problems for the specific selected car parks.
 This can facilitate timely maintenance of car parks without requiring heavy deployment of staff/maintenance teams, encouraging residents to take ownership of their estate’s well-being.
 ### 3. Leaderboard
 Leaderboard is created to exalt local heroes in our community who actively report damages rather than let it go unnoticed.
 This will serve to encourage other users to report damages such as broken gantry or damaged camera and whatnot.
+### 4. Responsive Design
+Our website was also designed with the intention to be responsive for mobile users as most drivers are using their phones.

 ## :keyboard: Specifications
 ### 1. Computer Vision (CV)